A Detailed Description of the Specialisation

 More than a quarter of all cancers are caused by viruses.
 The great majority of these malignancies are diagnosed and/or treated by gastroenterologists, who are also engaged in the prevention of cancer.

 The push for early cancer detection, as well as the advent of screening tests, produces a large amount of work for gastroenterology and hepatology services.
-Because of this, there has been a rise in the number of consultants, as well as an increase in the number of radiologists, pathologists, nurse endoscopists, speciality nurses, and nutritionists working.
+Because of this, there has been a rise in the number of consultants, as well as an increase in the number of radiologists, pathologists, eye test specialists, nurse endoscopists, speciality nurses, and nutritionists working.

 Services that Have Been Provided